 single { KSafe() }

-}Multi-instance setups, web awaitCacheReady() (wasmJs + js), full per-platform Koin examples, the custom storage directory option (baseDir on JVM/Android, directory on iOS — for example to align with $XDG_DATA_HOME or noBackupFilesDir), and the optional KSafe.close() for apps that re-create instances mid-process: docs/SETUP.md.
+}Multi-instance setups, web awaitCacheReady() (wasmJs + js), full per-platform Koin examples, the custom storage directory option (baseDir on JVM/Android, directory on iOS / macOS — for example to align with $XDG_DATA_HOME, noBackupFilesDir, or a sandboxed Mac app's container), and the optional KSafe.close() for apps that re-create instances mid-process: docs/SETUP.md.

 A handful of examples cover 95% of real-world use.
 Full reference (Compose policy, cross-screen sync, write modes, nullables, deletion, full ViewModel): docs/USAGE.md.